twurple/twurple/docs/index.md

-Twurple is a set of libraries that aims to cover all of the existing Twitch APIs.
+Twurple is a set of libraries that aims to cover all existing Twitch APIs.

 - Query the Helix API
 - Build a chat bot